 Travel partnerships are like any other—you have to be compatible.
-If one person loves 5-star resorts on the beach and the other likes to backpack through big cities, you may not be travel compatible (or you may learn from each other’s ways—both sound pretty good to me).
+If one person loves all-inclusive resorts on the beach and the other likes to backpack through big cities, you may not be travel compatible (or you may learn from each other’s ways).

 We enjoy travelling together so much that we really went crazy in 2017: Grand Cayman, Nicaragua, Cabo, Peru, Key Largo, Lisbon and Dublin.
 It’s been a wonderful year of travel.
 Nicaragua warmed my heart.
 We met so many amazing people and just fell in love with the country.
 Peru was the adventure trip of a lifetime: food-touring in Lima, trekking around Machu Picchu, kayaking through the Amazon jungle.
 Lisbon was simply magical.